DIY Indoor Bowling Game Kids Activity

 Indoor bowling game

-The only materials needed for this game are containers, a set of self-adhesive numbers, and a soft ball.
+The only materials needed for this game are containers, a set of self-adhesive numbers, and a medium size soft ball.

 Large numerals are easy for toddlers and preschoolers to recognize.
-They can even be traced with a finger.
+Add more play ideas as you make the bowling pins.

-If snack containers are not available, try some other options for bowling pins: one-liter milk cartons, cardboard tubes, spaghetti or cereal boxes.
+We used a snack container.
+If they are not available, try some other options for bowling pins: one-liter milk cartons; cardboard tubes; spaghetti or cereal boxes.

 Learning through play: